cusbg/traveler/README.md

 	OPTIONS:
 		[-a|--all] [--overlaps] OUT_PREFIX
-			# computes mapping (TED) and outputs target leayout as both .ps and .svg image to files with prefix OUT_PREFIX
+			# computes mapping (TED) and outputs target layout as an .svg image and .xml file to files with prefix OUT_PREFIX
 			# with the optional --overlaps argument, overlaps in the layout are identified and highlited
 		[-t|--ted <FILE_MAPPING_OUT>]
 			# runs mapping (TED) only and saves mapping table to FILE_MAPPING_OUT file
 		[-d|--draw] [--overlaps] FILE_MAPPING_IN OUT_PREFIX
-			# use mapping in FILE_MAPPING_IN and outputs layout as both .ps and .svg image to files with prefix OUT_PREFIX
+			# use mapping in FILE_MAPPING_IN and outputs layout as an .svg image and .xml file to files with prefix OUT_PREFIX
 			# if optional argument --overlaps is present overlaps in the layout are identified and highlighted
 		[-r|--rotate] If switched on, Traveler tries to rotate hairpins to minimize the number of overlaps.
 In some cases, this can lead to a more convoluted layout and therefore this features is turned off by default.